-The amount of methane released into the atmosphere due to coal mining is likely much higher than previously calculated, according to research presented at the annual meeting of the American Geophysical Union recently.
+The amount of methane emissions released into the atmosphere due to coal mining is likely much higher than previously calculated, according to research presented at the annual meeting of the American Geophysical Union recently.

 The study estimates that methane emissions from coal mines are approximately 50 per cent higher than previously estimated.

 The research was conducted by a team at the U.S. Department of Energy’s Pacific Northwest National Laboratory (PNNL), the U.S. Environmental Protection Agency and others.

 The higher estimate is due mainly to two factors: methane that continues to be emitted from thousands of abandoned mines and the higher methane content in coal seams that are ever deeper, according to chief author Nazar Kholod of PNNL.

 The results have important implications for Earth’s climate because methane is approximately 25 times more powerful than carbon dioxide when it comes to warming the planet over a long period.

 In addition to coal mining, other major sources of methane emissions globally include wetlands, agriculture, and oil and gas facilities.